rust-lang/book/src/ch04-02-references-and-borrowing.md

 * There’s no mechanism being used to synchronize access to the data.

-Data races cause undefined behavior and can be difficult to diagnose and fix when you’re trying to track them down at runtime; Rust prevents this problem from happening because it won’t even compile code with data races!
+Data races cause undefined behavior and can be difficult to diagnose and fix when you’re trying to track them down at runtime.
+Rust prevents this problem from happening because it won’t even compile code with data races!

 As always, we can use curly brackets to create a new scope, allowing for